diegogonzalezmaneyro/data_science-nanodegree/L1_CRISP-DM/README.md

 We will discuss the advantages and disadvantages of the strategies discussed in this lesson

+There are two main 'pain' points for passing data to machine learning models in sklearn:

+* Missing Values
+* Categorical Values
+Sklearn does not know how you want to treat missing values or categorical variables, and there are lots of methods for working with each.
+For this lesson, we will look at common, quick fixes.
+These methods help you get your models into production quickly, but thoughtful treatment of missing values and categorical variables should be done to remove bias and improve predictions over time.

+Three strategies for working with missing values include:

+* We can remove (or “drop”) the rows or columns holding the missing values.
+* We can impute the missing values.
+* We can build models that work around them, and only use the information provided.

 ## 4. Data Modeling

 ## 5. Evaluate the Results